 Welcome to EOPS

 Extended Opportunity Programs & Services (EOPS) is here to assist you in making your college experience successful.
 Getting through college is not an easy task, especially when you try to do it alone!
-Since 1969, EOPS has been a California state funded program that provides an accessible and rewarding college experience to low income and educationally disadvantaged students facing various barriers to academic success.
+Since 1969, EOPS has been a California state funded program that provides an accessible and rewarding college experience to low income students facing various barriers to academic success.
 We provide a support network of West Valley EOPS counselors, dedicated staff and fellow students to help you stay focused on your educational path and reach your goals more quickly.
 If you meet academic and financial eligibility requirements, you may qualify for the broad range of support services and opportunities offered by our program.

 - Book Funds for required textbooks for WVC Classes

-- University transfer process assistance and UC/CSU waivers
+- University transfer process assistance and UC/CSU application fee waivers

 - Assistance with scholarship applications and letters of recommendations